Edward VIII: Abdication

-Edward informed Baldwin that he would abdicate if he could not marry Simpson.
-Baldwin then presented Edward with three options: give up the idea of marriage; marry against his ministers' wishes; or abdicate.
+Edward informed Baldwin that he would relinquish the throne if he could not marry Simpson.
+Baldwin then presented him with three options: give up the idea of marriage; marry against his ministers' wishes; or abdicate.
 It was clear that Edward was not prepared to give up Simpson, and he knew that if he married against the advice of his ministers, he would cause the government to resign, prompting a constitutional crisis.
 He chose to abdicate.

 Edward duly signed the instruments of abdication (Note: There were fifteen separate copies – one for each Dominion, the Irish Free State, India, the House of Commons, the House of Lords and the Prime Minister, among others.) at Fort Belvedere on 10 December 1936 in the presence of his younger brothers: Prince Albert, Duke of York, next in line for the throne; Prince Henry, Duke of Gloucester; and Prince George, Duke of Kent.
-The document included these words: "declare my irrevocable determination to renounce the throne for myself and for my descendants and my desire that effect should be given to this instrument of abdication immediately".
+The document included the words: "declare my irrevocable determination to renounce the throne for myself and for my descendants and my desire that effect should be given to this instrument of abdication immediately".
 The next day, the last act of his reign was the royal assent to His Majesty's Declaration of Abdication Act 1936.
 As required by the Statute of Westminster, all the Dominions had already consented to the abdication.

 On the night of 11 December 1936, Edward, now reverted to the title and style of a prince, explained his decision to abdicate in a worldwide BBC radio broadcast.
 He said, "I have found it impossible to carry the heavy burden of responsibility and to discharge my duties as king as I would wish to do without the help and support of the woman I love."
 He added that the "decision was mine and mine alone ...
-The other person most nearly concerned has tried up to the last to persuade me to take a different course".
-Edward departed Britain for Austria the following day; he was unable to join Simpson until her divorce became absolute, several months later.
+The other person most nearly concerned has tried up to the last to persuade me to take a different course."
+Edward departed Britain for Austria the following day; he was unable to join Simpson until her divorce became absolute several months later.
 The Duke of York succeeded to the throne as George VI.
 Accordingly, George VI's elder daughter, Princess Elizabeth, became heir presumptive.